Leadership in the Age of AI

 What share of AI pilots actually reach real value?

-MIT's 2025 study found only about 5% of enterprise generative-AI pilots produced measurable impact on profit and loss.
-McKinsey similarly reports only around a third of organisations have begun to scale AI at all.
+MIT's 2025 NANDA study found only about 5% of enterprise generative-AI pilots produced measurable impact on profit and loss.
+US Census and Federal Reserve data for 2026 show only around 18% of firms using AI at all, rising to roughly 37% among large employers.

 Why do so many AI initiatives fail if the technology works?

-The dominant causes are organisational, not technical — no workflow redesign, weak governance, unclear business value and a leadership system that cannot absorb the change.
-RAND, Gartner and MIT all converge on this.
+The dominant causes are organisational, not technical: no workflow redesign, fear of replacement, entrenched power structures and a leadership system that cannot absorb the change.
+RAND, Gartner and Harvard Business Review all converge here.

 We are investing heavily in AI.
 Why aren't we seeing returns?

-Only 39% of organisations attribute any EBIT impact to AI and just 6% are high performers.
-The differentiator is redesigning how people work around AI rather than bolting it onto existing processes.
+In a 2025 Harvard Business Review study, 45% of executives reported returns below expectations and only 10% above.
+The difference is redesigning how people work around AI rather than bolting it onto existing processes.

 Thomas Green